 Accepting Connecticut Residents

 Sports fans in Connecticut will find a premium online betting experience at BetOnline Sportsbook.
 One of the first brands to offer a high quality online gambling presence, Betonline welcomes US players, delivers a wide range of sports categories to bet on, and competitive lines that rival the Vegas bookmakers.
-They provide an exceptional experience for football fans seeking to bet on Super Bowl LII.
 In addition to their 50% welcome bonus up to $2,500, they also offer all customers a 25% match bonus up to $1000 on all deposits made into your account for as long as you are a registered customers.
 Their customer support is knowledgeable and responsive, and they are known for fast payouts.
 Betonline is the very definition of professional from the moment you sign up to the moment you log out.

 Is Online Sports Betting Legal in Connecticut?